-MESAN (non-language intensive) minors complete a capstone paper as their last course for the minor.
+MESA minors who do not pursue the minor with language emphasis will complete a capstone paper as their last course.
 This will likely happen during junior or senior years.
 Through this project, you will deepen your understanding of an already strong interest, and work with specialists within our MESA faculty, who will guide your inquiry through meetings and discussion.
 The final product should be a well-wrought argument that takes into consideration all recent and relevant scholarship, and uses primary and secondary materials.

 - Reach out to the MESA director to alert her/him of your capstone plans about one month before you intend to carry out the capstone.
 During this time you will also need to: